 Cherish other relations in your life.

-The blessings in our life are thousands of times more than the problems.
+The blessings in our lives are thousands of times more than the problems.
 Focus on what is good in your life instead of what is not.
 This is the key to inner happiness and contentment.

 16) Take Measures To Stay Motivated And Driven